lethaiq/SysFake-1/README.md

 # Summer-REU-Research
-To the next PSU student who inherits this code:

-The goal of this project is to create a multi-nomial classifier which takes an article url and labels it as either fake, real, satirical, polarized, opinion, misreporting, or persuasive information.
-(Each type is explained in the explication paper).
+<sup>Terrence Langer (Langer81) and Hunter S. DiCicco (dicicch)</sup>

+## Overview

+### Problem Statement
+In an online news media environment ever-saturated with conflicts of interest and deceptive content and governed by readers' scarce attention, it is becoming increasingly difficult for the average consumer to tell genuine news apart.
+One can imagine a capability (say, a browser extension) that leverages statistical learning based on linguistic and metadata features of a news article in question to provide users with an estimate of whether an article is genuine or not.

+### Goal
+The goal of this project is to train and validate a multinomial C-Support Vector Machine for the purpose of classifying vectorized news articles under the following categories:
+* **1:** Real
+* **2:** Fake
+* **3:** Opinion
+* **5:** Polarized
+* **7:** Satire

+## Repository Content

-Important files:
+### Important files:

-feature_extraction.py - ArticleVector() will be your best friend this summer.
-ArticleVector will be how you vectorize an article into its respective features.
-You can find the features in the fill_vector() class:
+`feature_extraction.py` - `ArticleVector()` will be your best friend this summer. `ArticleVector` will be how you vectorize an article into its respective features.
+You can find the features in the `fill_vector()` method.

-classifier.py - This the initialization of the support vector machine.
+`classifier.py` - This the initialization of the support vector machine.
 Basically the logistics of data preparation.

-validator.py - this will help you validate the accuracy of your model.
+`validator.py` - this will help you validate the accuracy of your model.

-the .txt files are basically all for data collection.
+the `.txt` files under the `data` directory are related to data collection.
 Their names should explain their respective uses.

 Features from the Explication paper that have been implemented: